How to update the remote URL of a Git repository

 There may be times when you need to update the URL for a remote Git repository.
 For example, you may have moved your remote repository to a different server, or you may want to push to a different remote repository.
 Most of the time I need to do this because I am meddling with repository names after I have created them (don’t do this, be less Justin).
 This post shows you how to update the URL for a remote Git repository.

 I have renamed a repository from data-ops to data-ops-demos and I want to update the URL to reflect this change.
 Note here, I can do this because I am the only one using this repository.
-If you’re working with others, don’t just flagrantly change the name of the repository because your fellow developers will be very unhappy with you.
+If you are working with others, don’t just flagrantly change the name of the repository because your fellow developers will be very unhappy with you.

 Check current URL